Sempione Park in Milan in 1895 based on the Illustrated Century of Sunday xylography by A. Bonamore

 Description

 Sempione Park in Milan in 1895.
 Based on the xylography Illustrated Century of Sunday created by A. Bonamore for the weekly Illustrated Century of Sunday, published by Sonzogno since 1889.
 Under the illustrated part of the words “New park in Milan” taken from no. 307 dated August 11, 1895.
-The park is depicted with several views, specifically with a lake; avenues; a steel bridge; and the northern façade of the castle.
-Presented in a cardboard cover with watercolor profiles in good condition.
+The park is depicted with several views, specifically a lake; avenues; a steel bridge; and the northern façade of the castle.
+It is presented in a cardboard cover with watercolor profiles in good condition.

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles distinguish antique furniture, but a few key ones can be highlighted.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Notable and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Rarely used materials were selectively employed to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy and interesting are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
+Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as in the construction of cupboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive.
+Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 Attributes / Details